Ora-Nasri/corona-app/README.md

 # corona-app
 Corona Management App

-# How to use the project
+# How to use the project:
 1. BackEnd - by typing "npm start" in terminal
 2. FrontEnd - by opening index.html file